Current members include:

 Kate is an artist who works with code and textiles to create interactive surfaces and immersive spaces.
 Her PhD explores extended reality (XR) experiences that reimagine human computer interaction to mindfully engage the body, drawing on somaesthetics, offering an alternative to ‘attention-extracting’ design systems.
 She has exhibited locally, online, and abroad, with funding and commissions from a range of organisations.
 As an Industry Fellow in Interior Design at RMIT, she collaborates with diverse creative organisations such as Artful Dodgers, Signal Arts, Polyglot Theatre, 100 Stories, Charcoal Lane and Fog Theatre.

-Larissa is a digital ethnographer, artist, and Director of the Design & Creative Practice ECP platform at RMIT University.
+Larissa is a digital ethnographer, artist, and Director of the Design & Creative Practice EIP at RMIT University.
 Hjorth studies the socio-cultural dimensions of mobile media and play practices in the Asia-Pacific region with an emphasis on interdisciplinary, collaborative and cross-cultural approaches.
 From 2013-2015 she was Deputy Dean of Research & Innovation in the School of Media & Communication.
 In 2011, she and Professor Heather Horst founded the Digital Ethnography Research Centre (DERC).
 Hjorth has worked with many industry partners including Intel, and has successfully been CI on five ARC grants, as well as numerous arts funding and fellowships including Australian Council for the Arts New Media fellowship, Japan Foundation, Brain Korea fellowship, Asialink arts residency and Australia Council Tokyo studio.

 Jordan is a DECRA Fellow (2019-22), creative practitioner, and interdisciplinary researcher, who specialises in the creation of public art installations.
 Throughout his practice Lacey has applied the hiddensounds term to consider how sounds, typically hidden from our sensory apparatus, can be brought to the surface through sonic art experimentation.